-Be a Hero through a Career in Fire Safety, Prevention and Protection
+Be a Fire Science Hero through a Career in Fire Safety, Prevention and Protection

-Today's fire service professionals do more than extinguish blazes.
+Today’s fire science professionals do more than extinguish blazes.
 They educate and engage the community, work with the media, investigate potential fire-related crimes, manage employees and anticipate and plan for disasters.
-Anyone interested in becoming a fire chief, battalion commander, or any other high-level firefighter position should consider a fire science degree that prepares individuals for growth and advancement in the fire and emergency services sector.
+Anyone interested in becoming a fire chief, battalion commander, or any other high-level firefighter position should consider a degree in fire science that prepares individuals for growth and advancement in the fire and emergency services sector.
 The online Bachelor of Science in Fire Science from Anna Maria College provides you with both practical and leadership skills that can help position you for promotions and management positions in your public service career.

-Help keep your community safe and earn a degree that can propel your firefighting career beyond the front lines.
-With a B.S. in Fire Science from Anna Maria College, you'll gain the knowledge and skills to obtain advanced career roles, including:
+Help keep your community safe and earn a bachelor of science online degree that can propel your firefighting career beyond the front lines.
+With a B.S. in Fire Science from Anna Maria College, you’ll gain the knowledge and skills to obtain advanced career roles, including:

 - Fire Chief